starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Wine install fails to create .desktop files
-- Manually create a file `~/.local/share/applications/RSI Launcher.desktop` with the following contents.
-Edit paths based on your install:
+- Manually create a file `~/.local/share/applications/RSI Launcher.desktop` based on the following template.
+- Edit paths based on your install, then update the cache by running `update-desktop-database ~/.local/share/applications`
   ```
   [Desktop Entry]
   Name=RSI Launcher